s59mz/eagle-eye-ai/README.md

 # Eagle-Eye-AI

 Eagle-Eye-AI is a project designed for the Kria KR260 board that enables AI-driven camera tracking and face detection.
-The project integrates custom hardware and software, including a PMOD RS-485 module for camera rotator control and ROS2 nodes for real-time processing and communication.
+The project integrates custom hardware and software, including a RS-485 PMOD module for camera rotator control and ROS2 nodes for real-time processing and communication.
 Follow our comprehensive guide on [Hackster.io](https://www.hackster.io/matjaz4) to build, test, and deploy the system, transforming your camera into an intelligent, autonomous tracking device.

 ## Requirements

-Ensure that your KRIA™ KR260 board has the official Ubuntu image installed and Docker set up.
-The board should also be prepared for running official demo applications from AMD, such as the Smartcam demo application.
+1. **Kria KR260 Board**: Ensure that your KRIA™ KR260 board has the official Ubuntu image installed and Docker set up.
+The board should be prepared for running official demo applications from AMD, such as the **Smartcam demo** application.

+2. **IP Camera**: You will need an IP camera that supports RTSP streaming with a resolution of 1920x1080.
+The camera should be connected to the same local network as the Kria board.
+A recommended camera is the [SIMICAM 4k Video Cam](https://a.aliexpress.com/_EznpRub) or similar.

+3. **Pan-Tilt Rotator**: A Pan-Tilt Camera Rotator that supports RS-485 and the Pelco-P/D protocol is required for rotating the camera.
+A recommended rotator is the [PTZ Rotator](https://a.aliexpress.com/_EvhGQMB).

+4. **RS-485 PMOD Module**: Required for camera rotator control.
+The Camera Rotator should support the Pelco-D protocol for Pan-Tilt through RS-485 interface.
+The module can be found [here](https://github.com/s59mz/kicad-pmod_rs485).

+5. **Network Connection**: Connect the Ethernet cable to your local network with DHCP enabled.

 ## Getting the Application Package